mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 this happen, in code reviews.
 You asked specifically about code reviews all the time, where you find that, that people are reviewing code of someone who's underrepresented very differently from the way they're reviewing other people's code.
-And it's important, this, this brings us to the second point.
-So we've got to interrupt it when we notice it, but we also need to quantify it to go out, looking for it, quantify your bias and this means that if you, if you are in your code review, you can quantify how many times someone has negatively reviewed people's code.
-And then you can take a look at whose code they're not going to negatively review it.
-And if you notice that men tend to negatively review women's code more than men's code.
-Then you know that you have identified some bias in your code review.
+And it's important.
+This brings us to the second point.
+So we've got to interrupt it when we notice it, but we also need to quantify it to go out, looking for it, quantify your bias and this means that if you are in your code review, you can quantify how many times someone has negatively reviewed people's code.
+And then you can take a look at whose code they're not going to negatively reviewing.
+And if you notice that men tend to negatively review women's code more than men's code, then you know that you have identified some bias in your code review.
 Another simpler thing that I experienced, I was working with a leadership team at a tech company, big tech company, and their bias quantification did not take a lot of effort.
 They noticed that they had not promoted any women to the executive team at this company.
-And the [00:36:00] company had been around for about 10 years.
+And the company had been around for [00:36:00] about 10 years.
 So they knew it was a problem.
 They knew the problem was not the women who worked at the company.
 They had a lot of great women, so they knew there must be something broken in their recruiting process.
 And so they invited me to their